THE 1960'S - THE PERIOD OF MAJOR POETICAL PAINTINGS

 POETIC STRUCTURE DETAIL

 POETIC STRUCTURE, 1960'S. 72" X 48".
+SOLD

 The Political, Turbulent, Exciting,and Intense Sixties